 As explorers and traders made ever-longer sea journeys, navigation became of greater importance.
 It was still not possible to accurately know a ship’s position at sea and a number of eminent scientists in England looked for a solution.
 The amateur astronomer John Flamsteed advised the King that the skies had not so far been mapped accurately enough for the stars to be used for navigation.
 Charles therefore appointed him as the first Astronomer Royal in order to do so.
 In 1675 Charles commissioned Wren to build the Royal Observatory on the hill above the old Greenwich Palace, Britain’s first purpose-built scientific research facility.
 Despite Flamsteed’s work it continued to remain impossible to fix one’s precise position relative to longitude.
 However, as part of their work at the Observatory he and his successor, Edmond Halley, segmented the globe with lines of longitude from the North to South Poles, with 0º passing through the Observatory.

 The Thames, the flow of which was slowed by the medieval bridge, occasionally froze over during cold winters.
 One of the most famous such occasions was during the winter of 1683-1684 when the river was frozen from December until February and it was possible to hold a Frost Fair on the ice.

 In the 1670s the country whipped itself up into a frenzy of anti-Catholicism amid talk of plots to return Britain to Catholic rule.
 The storm reached a crescendo when one Titus Oates began telling false stories of Jesuit plots to assassinate Charles in favour of his Catholic brother James, leading to the execution of thirty-five people.
-After James eventually inherited the throne he had Oates put on trial and jailed.
+Charles died suddenly in 1685 without producing a legitimate heir and his brother James, Duke of York inherited the throne as King James II.
+James had Oates put on trial and jailed.